Darth-Knoppix/quick-access-for-zeroheight-raycast-extension/README.md

 # Quick Access for zeroheight

-Find and view pages and tokens in zeroheight
+An extension for [Raycast](https://www.raycast.com/) which uses the [zeroheight API](https://developers.zeroheight.com/75fe5b2ed/p/877703-getting-started) to display styleguides and pages without leaving Raycast.